mrarejimmyz/parmanus/MODEL_CONFIG.md

 ## Configuration Details

-- Models are stored in a named volume `ollama-models` mounted at `/root/.ollama`
+- Models are stored in a named volume `model-data` mounted at `/models`
-- The entrypoint script starts Ollama and pulls models if needed
 - NVIDIA GPU support is configured for optimal performance
 - No API keys are required for model usage

-## Customization

-To use different models, you can modify the config.toml file and the entrypoint.sh script to specify different Ollama models.